Slingshot: Sport

 There are championships, both regional and international, that are quite popular in Spain and are organized by the Spanish Association of Sports Slingshots (Spanish: Asociación Española de Tirachinas Deportivo).
 There are also ones in Italy and China.
 Each participant is placed ten metres away from the target, which is the international standard.
-International slingshot competitions have also expanded in recent years, including organized events in Germany and the United States, where standardized target distances and safety regulations mirror those used in Spain.

 Dangers

 One of the dangers inherent in slingshots is the high probability that the bands will fail.
 Most bands are made from latex, which degrades with time and use, causing the bands to eventually fail under load.
 Failures at the pouch end are safest, as they result in the band rebounding away from the user.
 Failures at the fork end, however, send the band back towards the shooter's face, which can cause eye and facial injuries.
 One method to minimize the chance of a fork end failure is to utilize a tapered band, thinner at the pouch end, and thicker and stronger at the fork end.
 Designs that use loose parts at the fork are the most dangerous, as they can result in those parts being propelled back towards the shooter's face, such as the ball attachment used in the recalled Daisy "Natural" line of slingshots (see image).
 The band could slip out of the slot in which it rested, and the hard ball in the tube resulted in cases of blindness and broken teeth.
 Daisy models using plain tubular bands were not covered in the recall, because the elastic tubing does not cause severe injuries upon failure.
 Another big danger is the fork breakage; some commercial slingshots made from cheap zinc alloy may break and severely injure shooters' eyes and face.

 A tubular band slingshot showing a band failure at the fork.

 The ball-in-band attachment method used by the recalled Daisy "Natural" line of slingshots.